arpatterson31/image-lambda/README.md

 - Forgot to zip the node modules in with my index.js file because I was brining in aws.S3
 - I kept getting a constant variable error and didn't realize I had `const` my imgArray and then tried to reassign it later...
+- I'm unable to get the `putObject` function working to send the json file back to the s3 bucket